5 Emotional Blindspots Most People Never Notice

 Turns out, people have blindspots too—especially when it comes to our emotions…

-An emotional blindspot is a psychological vulnerability that keeps you suffering because you’re not aware of.
+An emotional blindspot is a psychological vulnerability that keeps you suffering because you’re not aware of it.

 Unfortunately, nobody is required to take a class on what emotions are and how they work.
 Which means we go through life with emotional blindspots we’re not aware of and no way to compensate for them.